Break-even occupancy investment property with financial threshold dashboard showing minimum occupancy needed to cover short-term rental costs

 by Jun ZhouFounder at AirROI

 Break-even occupancy is the minimum occupancy rate a short-term rental must achieve to cover all operating expenses and debt service payments, producing zero net cash flow.
-Any occupancy above this threshold generates profit, while occupancy below it results in losses.
-This metric is essential for assessing investment risk and understanding how much cushion your Airbnb has during slow seasons.
+Any occupancy above this threshold generates profit; any occupancy below it produces a loss.
+This single metric distills a property's entire cost structure into one number that defines its risk floor.

 Key Takeaways